a11y-spec/Discord-IP-Grabber/README.md

 * Download a file can be a backdoor, ransomware etc...
 * Delete Itself

+Optional:
-**Thinking about UAC Bypass and Keyboard & Mouse Disabler until the executeable is fully executed.
+Thinking about UAC Bypass and Keyboard & Mouse Disabler until the executeable is fully executed.